THE SECOND PRUNING

 Do not imagine for one moment that God is not fully aware of what you are experiencing!
 “I will never leave you nor forsake you,” He has promised.

-We can talk about the second pruning before and after we experience it.
-This test examines every aspect of our personality until all has been crucified and all is of Christ.
-But while we are experiencing the second pruning we may cry out, as Jesus did, "My God, why have You forsaken me?"
+You can talk about the second pruning before and after you experience it.
+This test examines every aspect of your personality until all has been crucified and all is of Christ.
+But while you are experiencing the second pruning, you may cry out, as Jesus did, “My God, why have You forsaken me?”

-If we will stay true to God, trusting His written Word and also the Word He has spoken to us personally, the day will come when the "dark night" is over; the second pruning has been completed; and now we are on our way to an inheritance we had not envisioned in our most hopeful dreams.
+If you will stay true to God, trusting His written Word and also the Word He has spoken to you personally, the day will come when the “dark night” is over; the second pruning has been completed; and now you are on your way to an inheritance you had not envisioned in your most hopeful dreams.

 “They who trust in the Lord shall never be ashamed.”